 How Onset 10GR® granular pre-emergent herbicide works

-The mini prill formulation of Onset 10GR, with the active prodiamine, means it gives exceptional coverage compared to other granular pre-emergent formulations.
+The uniform drill of Onset 10GR, gives uniform coverage compared to other granular pre-emergent herbicides.

-Onset 10GR pre emergent herbicide gives up to 6 months weed prevention from one application.
+Onset 10GR granular herbicide gives up to 6 months control against parramatta grass and crows foot grass.

 Which is the best granular pre-emergent herbicide?

-A 2019 study on granular pre-emergent herbicides looking at how well they work on summergrass.
+A 2019 study on granular pre-emergent herbicides looked at how well they work on summergrass weed.
 The only products included in this study and available in Australia are Specticle® liquid pre-emergent herbicide and BASF Freehand®.
 After 22 weeks they found that summer grass cover was 51% and 66% respectively.

 How to calibrate a spreader for a granular pre-emergent herbicide.